Features and Benefits of Accreditation

 Early Stabilization: Speed diagnosis and treatment to mitigate life-threatening conditions.
 Improve risk stratification and patient flow, including those in the observation setting.

 Acute Care: Employ a multidisciplinary, patient-centric approach from admission through discharge.
-Utilization of standardized order sets; visibility into length-of-stay (LOS) and optimal patient outcomes.

-Transitional Care: Prevent unnecessary readmissions with established care coordination at discharge, including early follow-up care and patient/family education.
+Transitions of Care: Prevent unnecessary readmissions with established care coordination at discharge, including early follow-up care and patient/family education.